MatrixDev/Roomigrant/README.md

  - Add table and column names escaping
  - Add foreign key support (currently they are completely ignored)
  - Add OnMigrationStart and OnMigrationEnd annotated callbacks
- - Add to Maven Central (if anyone will use this library at all)
  - Some internal optimizations

 # License